Schaudge/MisMatchFinder/README.md

 # Run MisMatchFinder
 The easiest way is downloding the binary file of mismatchfinder and running it.
 The binary file can be executed without intalling Rust.
-The reference files including gnomAD echtvar for the germline variant filter ,human GRCh38 high mappability regions for the whitelist, as well as a small demo file can be downloaded in Zenodo page https://zenodo.org/records/12754454.
+The reference files (gnomAD echtvar for the germline variant filter and human GRCh38 high mappability regions for the whitelist bed file) and demo files can be downloaded in Zenodo page https://zenodo.org/records/12754454.

 # Installation
 Install time is 100% dependent on the compile time and therefore different between systems, but on a standard x86 laptop compile time is typically less than 2 minutes.